 After failing to receive assistance from her high school and tnAchieves, the student was notified by her intended community college that she would need to submit her verification paperwork to them a week before school began.
 When being confronted with this news, the student decided she would not have time to re-submit her FAFSA verification paperwork before school started and chose to take a year off.
 During that time, she worked two jobs before later applying to, and attending, a four-year college.
 “It seemed like they didn’t care if I went to college or not, and that didn’t make sense to me because it seems like their whole point is to send people to college and help them.
 And I wasn’t getting any of that,” the 2014 student commented on her FAFSA experience while participating in tnAchieves.

-Theme 5: Mentorship program in TN does not adequately assist students, students were unengaged
+Mentorship program in TN does not adequately assist students, students were unengaged

 During the time that each of these tnAchieves or Tennessee Promise students were eligible with the program, six students had consistent mentors, while four students lost their mentor mid-way in the college process or never had one to begin with.
 Three of the students who lost their mentor during the program’s duration were second generation and one was a first generation student.
 A second-generation student from the tnAchieves class of 2013 said her mentor “only went to the meeting and whenever we tried to contact her after that she never responded, and just kind of went away.”

-Another tnAchieves student from the class of 2014, who lost her mentor, had very slight memory of their interactions.
+Another tnAchieves student from the class of 2014, who lost her mentor, had very little memory of their interactions.
 This student explained, “She talked to me a little bit in high school when we had all those meetings, but after that I never heard from her again.
 I don’t even know her name to be honest.”

 Even though one first-generation student from the tnAchieves class of 2012 never met or communicated with her mentor, she preferred not to work with one.
 When asked if she contacted tnAchieves about receiving a new mentor, the student responded: “No, because I relied on my parents and talked to them.
 They gave me good advice.
 And honestly I trust my parents over a stranger so I mainly went to my mom and my dad.”